U.S. Treasury and IRS Finalize Rules Boosting Clean Energy Tax Credits

 See also: US Treasury Provides Guidance on Domestic Content Bonus to Boost American Manufacturing

-The regulations specifically target projects eligible for the 45Z clean fuels credit, which supports the production of sustainable aviation fuel (SAF) and other non-aviation fuels.
+The regulations specifically target projects eligible for the 45Z clean fuels credit, which supports the production of (SAF) and other non-aviation fuels.
 According to Treasury data, the base credit starts at 35 cents per gallon for SAF and 20 cents per gallon for non-aviation fuels.
 However, facilities meeting the prescribed wage and apprenticeship criteria can qualify for significantly higher credits, amounting to $1.75 per gallon for SAF and $1 per gallon for non-aviation fuels.

 Encouraging compliance with these standards, Treasury and the IRS are urging developers to consider project labor agreements (PLAs).
 These agreements facilitate adherence to wage and apprenticeship requirements and offer protections against penalties for non-compliance, provided back wages and interest are promptly addressed.